 Course description: Current topics in molecular and environmental toxicology and problems related to biologically active substances in the environment.
 Topics vary each semester.
 Lectures are by resident and visiting professors and other researchers.

 Pre-Reqs: Biology/Zoology 101, Biology/Botany 130, or equivalent

-Entom/Agronomy/F&W Ecol/ME Tox 632 Ecotoxicology: The Chemical Players, 1 cr, Prof. Lan, offered odd Fall.
+Entom/Agronomy/F&W Ecol/ME Tox 632 Ecotoxicology: The Chemical Players, 1 cr, offered in odd-numbered Falls.